Jordan Matthews (attorney)

-Jordan Matthews (born 1984) is an American lawyer known for handling several cases against Wynn Las Vegas and Steve Wynn.
+Jordan Matthews (born 1984) is an American business and entertainment lawyer known for handling several cases against Wynn Las Vegas and Steve Wynn.
+He is a partner at Holtz Matthews LLP.

+Matthews is known for his aggressive litigation style, earning a reputation as a "dogged litigator" and was named by Forbes as a Best-In-State lawyer in California in 2025.
+He was named by the LA Times in 2024 and 2025 as an entertainment business visionary.
+Matthews was named as a leader of influence by the Los Angeles Business Journal in 2025.
+He represents many high-profile individuals and companies in the entertainment industry, including actors, producers, directors and influencers, and otherwise handles high-profile, bet-the-company litigation.

 Early life and education

 Matthews was born in Pittsburgh, Pennsylvania, and attended Community Day School with Bari Weiss.
 He was discovered by Stella Adler's grandson, Tom Oppenheim.